Colin Blakely: Television

-On television, Blakely appeared in the "Armchair Theatre" series in 1962, episode "The Hard Knock" and director Charles Crichton unusually cast Blakely in two different roles during the same run of episodes of the 1967 series Man in a Suitcase.

 In 1969, Blakely's controversial role as an anguished Jesus Christ in Dennis Potter's Son of Man gained him wide recognition.
-From that time onwards, he was a regular on British television, and in the same year played the leading role in a BBC adaptation of Anthony Trollope's The Way We Live Now.
+He became a regular on British television, and in the same year played the leading role in a BBC adaptation of Anthony Trollope's The Way We Live Now.
+In The Hanged Man (1975), he starred as a tycoon who fakes his own death in order to find out who has tried to assassinate him.

-A noted Shakespearean actor, Blakely appeared on television as Antony in Antony and Cleopatra (1981), directed by Jonathan Miller as part of the BBC Television Shakespeare series; and as Kent in the 1983 Granada Television version of King Lear which starred Laurence Olivier.
-Other television appearances included Loophole (1981), The Beiderbecke Affair (1985), Operation Julie (1985) and Paradise Postponed (1986).
+Noted for his skill in Shakespearean parts, Blakely appeared on television as Antony in Antony and Cleopatra (1981), directed by Jonathan Miller as part of the BBC Television Shakespeare series; and as Kent in the 1983 Granada Television version of King Lear which starred Laurence Olivier.
+(Note: During his lifetime, Blakely expressed the wish to play Lear himself one day; several obituarists mourned the fact that his early death meant he never had the opportunity.)
+Other television appearances included The Beiderbecke Affair (1985), Operation Julie (1985) and Paradise Postponed (1986).
+His work as a white Zimbabwean adjusting to majority rule, in Douglas Livingstone's BBC-TV play Drums Along Balmoral Drive (1986), won him a BAFTA nomination.
+He last appeared onscreen in a 1987 production of The Birthday Party, broadcast a month after his death.

 Personal life

-Blakely was married to British actress Margaret Whiting for 26 years and had three sons, including twins.
+In 1961 Blakely married British actress Margaret Whiting: they had worked together in A Moon for the Misbegotten the previous year.
+The couple had three sons, Drummond, Cameron and Hamish.

 Death

-Blakely died of leukaemia, aged 56, in London on May 7, 1987.
+Until two months before his death from leukaemia, he was performing in A Chorus of Disapproval in the West End while undergoing chemotherapy.
+Though visibly in pain from the disease, he recorded a video appeal for routine cancer tests.
+Blakely died, aged 56, at the Middlesex Hospital on 7 May 1987.